Understanding And Supporting Employees With A Victim Mentality

 Firstly, it promotes a healthier work environment by reducing negativity and fostering understanding.

-Secondly, it can lead to improved productivity as employees feel more empowered and less hindered by perceived injustices.
+Secondly, it can improve productivity as employees feel more empowered and less hindered by perceived injustices.

 Lastly, it can enhance employee retention rates, as employees feel more valued and understood.